We recognize the people who have it, and we recognize those who need it. So how can you get more?

 1st Read to Increase Your Awareness

-Don’t just read to reinforce what you believe, read things that challenge your thinking.
-When you do this always check the validity and accuracy of the source.
-Learning things that are incorrect is a waste.
+Don’t just read to reinforce what you believe.
+Read things that challenge your thinking.
+Whatever you read, always check the validity and accuracy of the source.
+Learning incorrect things is a waste.

 — Mark Twain